-Government Code Provision Housing Element Compliance not included in clause (i): its per acre. ig at least 30 units per acre.
+Government Code Provision Housing Element Compliance (ii) For an unincorporated area in a nonmetropolitan county not included in clause (i): sites allowing at least 10 units per acre. (iii) For a suburban jurisdiction: sites allowing at least 20 units per acre. (iv) For a jurisdiction in a metropolitan county: sites allowing at least 30 units per acre.
 (4)(A) For a metropolitan jurisdiction: (4)(A)(i) At least 25 percent of the jurisdiction's share of the regional housing need for moderate-income housing shall be allocated to sites with zoning that allows at least 4 units of housing, but not more than 100 units per acre of housing.
 Chapter 7 - AB 725 (Wicks) (4)(A)(ii) At least 25 percent of the jurisdiction's share of the regional housing need for above moderate-income housing shall be allocated to sites with zoning that allows at least 4 units of housing.
 Chapter 7 - AB 725 (Wicks) (B) The allocation of moderate-income and above moderate-income housing to sites pursuant to this paragraph shall not be a basis for the jurisdiction to do either of the following: (i) Deny a project that does not comply with the allocation. (ii) Impose a price minimum, price maximum, price control, or any other exaction or condition of approval in lieu thereof.
 This clause does not prohibit a jurisdiction from imposing any price minimum, price maximum, price control, exaction, or condition in lieu thereof, pursuant to any other law. (iii) The provisions of this subparagraph do not constitute a change in, but are declaratory of, existing law with regard to the allocation of sites pursuant to this section.
-(C) This paragraph does not apply to an unincorporated area. (i) "Housing development project" has the same meaning as defined in paragraph (2) of subdivision (h) of Section 65589.5.
+(C) This paragraph does not apply to an unincorporated area.
+(D) For purposes of this paragraph: (i) "Housing development project" has the same meaning as defined in paragraph (2) of subdivision (h) of Section 65589.5.